OpenEnvironments/blockgroupspending/README.md

 Metropolitan Statistical Areas represent city geographies that may span both states and counties.
 The US Office of Management and Budget (OMB) defines 384 of these, but the BLS only uses a select two dozen largest cities.

+## Code
+- *MSA* downloads and combines the MSA level spreadsheets, by region, with states as columns in each.
+- *PUMD* downloads, reads and interprets the PUMD datasets by year.
+- *models* contains the projection and penetration models, applies them and writes results to csv file.